Electroscape/Electroscape-Interface/README.md

 ## for development on a PC

-- The Venv deliberately doesnt contain fakeRPiGPIO since this library is on conflict with the RPi GPIO library. therefore you should install it manually when working on a PC
+The Venv doesnt contain GPIOEmulator simply install it and when the RPI.GPIO class is not detected it will be used instead. fakeRPiGPIO library is on conflict with the RPi GPIO library and breaks the Rpi.GPIO when simply present on the system and has been ditched for this project

 ## notes